-Regional and countywide guidance also encourages innovative approaches to transportation and land use management, including Transportation Demand Management (TDM) strategies designed to reduce vehicle miles traveled, single-occupant vehicle (SOV) trips, and greenhouse gas emissions.
+Regional and countywide guidance also encourages innovative approaches to transportation and land use management, including Transportation Demand Management (((TDM))) strategies designed to reduce vehicle miles traveled, single-occupant vehicle (((SOV))) trips, and greenhouse gas emissions.

 Metro operates transit service throughout King County, including in cities, while the county's road system service area is limited to the unincorporated area.
 Due to annexations and incorporations, the unincorporated road system is transitioning to become primarily rural.
-In the rural area, protection of natural resources, agriculture and forestry, and the rural lifestyle and character are a high priority.
-At the same time, there is still a certain amount of growth within the rural area, as well as high growth in some adjacent rural cities or beyond the county's boundaries, that must be considered in managing the road system.
+In the ((rural area)) Rural Area and Natural Resource Lands, protection of natural resources, agriculture and forestry, and the rural lifestyle and character are a high priority.
+At the same time, there is still a certain amount of growth within the ((rural area)) Rural Area and on Natural Resource Lands, as well as high growth in some adjacent ((rural cities)) Cities in the Rural Area or beyond the county's boundaries, that must be considered in managing the road system.

-The county's urban and rural areas form a complex landscape, and the urban/rural boundary is not a simple straight line.
-As a result, the county's arterial network weaves through both urban and rural areas as it facilitates regional mobility.
-This complex urban/rural pattern presents challenges to planning for the region's mobility needs and providing safe and adequate roadways.
-Issues include regional arterial corridors that link designated urban areas by crossing rural lands, and roads located on the Urban Growth Boundary.
+The county's urban areas, Rural Areas and Natural Resource Lands ((and rural areas)) form a complex landscape, and the urban/rural boundary is not a simple straight line.
+As a result, the county's arterial network weaves through both urban areas, ((and rural areas)) Rural Areas and Natural Resource Lands as it facilitates regional mobility.
+This complex urban/rural/resource pattern presents challenges to planning for the region's mobility needs and providing safe and adequate roadways.
+Issues include regional arterial corridors that link designated urban areas by crossing ((rural lands)) Rural Areas and Natural Resource Lands, and roads located ((on)) in the Urban Growth ((Boundary)) Area.
 High traffic volumes on these roads may necessitate road improvements to ensure safe and efficient travel.
-However, it is critical to ensure that appropriate development regulations and access management strategies are first in place in order to prevent unplanned and unwanted growth in rural areas.
+However, it is critical to ensure that appropriate development regulations and access management strategies are first in place in order to prevent unplanned and unwanted growth in ((rural areas)) Rural Areas and Natural Resource Lands.